mthomason12/battlenet-api-browser/README.md

 Tested on Chrome, Chromium, Firefox, and Edge.
 Also includes build scripts for a standalone Electron version.

+#### Battle.net Client Registration

+Note: You will need to provide your own Battle.net API Key and secret.
+You can get this from the [Battle.net Developer Portal](https://develop.battle.net/access/clients)

+When registering your client, you'll need to provide a redirect URL.
+If running locally under the defaults, this will be http://localhost:4200/auth-callback

+Check "I do not have a service URL for this client"

 ## Roadmap

 - Finish adding API endpoints